ECASLab/approximate-matrix-accelerator/README.md

 * Q_kCols: Number of columns.
 Default: 12
 * Q_kSeed: Seed for generating random numbers.
 Default: 10
 * Q_USE_HLS_MATH: enables the hls math library.
 Default: 1
+* Q_USE_REG_UNROLLING: selects which scenario use in matfma operation.
+Default: 0, for scenario 1.
 * SYN_TOOL: name of the synthesis tool.
 By default, it is `vivado_hls`

 > If something fails and it is related to `vivado_hls not found`, please, make sure of having it in the environment.
 Usually, it requires: